 Although this was a quiet year for Snape, his excellent teaching subtly led Hermione and Harry to discover two things that would prove paramount in their later years: Polyjuice Potion, and Expelliarmus.
 Unlike some wizards, he didn’t spend every year of Hogwarts trying to make himself the centre of attention.

 Severus Snape and the Prisoner of Azkaban

-This is the story where our hero had to confront the villains of his past: Sirius Black, Remus Lupin, Peter Pettigrew and James Potter – the bullies of Snape's youth, with one of them happening to be the man who married the love of his life Lily.
+This was the story where our hero had to confront the villains of his past: Sirius Black, Remus Lupin, Peter Pettigrew and James Potter – the bullies of Snape’s youth, with one of them happening to be the man who married the love of his life, Lily.

 The unwelcome reunion occured when Potter’s old friend Remus Lupin secured Snape’s dream job of Defence Against the Dark Arts teacher.
 As Potions master, Snape kindly helped out Lupin – a werewolf.
 Of course, when he had to take over Lupin’s lesson, he may have accidentally taught his class how to spot a werewolf, but that was a complete coincidence.

 Meanwhile, Sirius Black had escaped from Azkaban and was after Harry Potter.
 Not forgetting their years at Hogwarts, Snape wasted no time in trying to bring Black to justice when he came to the school.